 SNOHOMISH COUNTY COVID-19 UPDATE

-Just like in the King County, divorces in Snohomish County have gotten more difficult.
+Just like in King County, divorces in Snohomish County have gotten more difficult.
 Snohomish County has not moved to electronic filing, and so initial document still need to be dropped off at the courthouse in person, or mailed in, along with a check.
+I normally file them through ABC, which works very well but does cost a bit more money.

 The emergency rules governing DVPO’s, and family law motions, change frequently.
 It is very important to check the latest updates in both the local rules, and the Superior Court Clerk’s website.